Frienducation7/AlgoDev/README.md

 # AlgoDev
-An open source project to give a kickstart to you open source journey
+An beginner project to give a kickstart to you open source journey